20670 - SOCIAL MOVEMENTS, MARKETS AND FIRMS

 - Lectures slides

-Selected readings and/or books (see detailed syllabus available on blackboard)
+Selected readings and/or books (see detailed syllabus available on the course e-learning platform )